-An organisation carrying on a business undertaking or trading activity that is not its sole or principal object may qualify as a PBO provided the receipts and accruals arising from that business undertaking or trading activity are exempt from income tax under one of the four categories of permissible business undertakings or trading activities in section 10(1)(cN)(ii).36 For example, the receipts and accruals derived from the granting of life rights and the provision of residential care to retired persons are regarded as receipts and accruals derived from a business undertaking or trading activity.37 However, such receipts and accruals may qualify for exemption from the payment of income tax under the integral and directly related permissible business undertaking or trading activity category in section 10(1)(cN)(i)(aa) provided that the business undertaking or trading activity from which the receipts and accruals are derived -
+A PBO may carry on a business undertaking or trading activity provided its sole or principal object (see 4.1.2) remains the carrying on of PBAs.
+The receipts and accruals arising from that business undertaking or trading activity will be exempt from income tax provided it falls within one of the four categories of permissible business undertakings or trading activities in section 10(1)(cN)(ii).
+For example, the receipts and accruals derived from the granting of life rights and the provision of residential care for retired persons are regarded as receipts and accruals derived from a business undertaking or trading activity.

+However, such receipts and accruals may qualify for exemption from income tax under the integral and directly related permissible business undertaking or trading activity category in section 10(1)(cN)(i)(aa) provided the business undertaking or trading activity from which the receipts and accruals are derived - is integral and directly related to the sole or principal object of the PBO, which must be to carry on PBA 3(c);